RasmussenLab/PlasMAAG/CONTRIBUTING.md

 $ git push -u origin kmer-compression
 ```

-Navigate to Vamb's GitHub repo (the `upstream` one), then on the Pull Requests tab make a new PR from `kmer-compression`
+Navigate to PlassMAAG's GitHub repo (the `upstream` one), then on the Pull Requests tab make a new PR from `kmer-compression`
 to `upstream`'s master.